The views expressed by the host on this program, now documented to be almost always right, 99.6% of the time.

 Working mothers, what are they supposed to do now?

-Go to work, leave the house to the kids, kids out of the house doing who knows what.
+Go to work, leave the house to the kids, kids out of the house doing who knows what?

-You know, it's hard to tell how much the Muslim Brotherhood frightens liberals, but we know that the education brotherhood has scared the heck out of liberal Wisconsin state senators.
+You know, it's hard to tell how much the Muslim Brotherhood frightens liberals, but we know that the Education Brotherhood has scared the heck out of liberal Wisconsin state senators.

 We know that for sure.

-We know that the education brotherhood has got these state senators cowed.
+We know that the Education Brotherhood has got these state senators cowed.

-They ran, they fled for the border.
+They fled for the border.

 Just like Texas Democrats fled the scene twice, losing both times.

-And in this chaos, and that's what we have here, state controlled media faces a great challenge.
+And in this chaos, and that's what we have here, state-controlled media faces a great challenge.

-They have to report how the uh they have to report how the left shut down the school system.
+They have to report how the they have to report how the left shut down the school system.

 They have to report how the left shut down government.

-I mean, it's the senators who fled, it's the teachers who walked out of school.
+It's the teachers who walked out of school.

 They have to report that.